adam-rms/website/docs/user-guide/business/business-settings.md

 ![Public site settings](/img/tutorial/businesses/settings-publicSite.png)
 *AdamRMS public site settings*

-The public site is an optional addon, but requires AdamRMS support to set up.
-Please get in touch if you would like to use this feature.
+Currently, there are two widgets available:

+- **Asset List and Seearch** - This shows a list of assets that are available for hire.
+- **Crew Vacancies** - This shows a list of crew roles that are currently vacant.

-You can enable different pieces of information to be shared from the Public site settings page.
-The homepage can also be edited from this page, and supports HTML code editing.
-You can also provide a header image that is shown on each page.
+You can enable different pieces of information to be shared from the Public site settings page for each of these widgets.

-There is also support for files to be hosted on your public site.
-This can be used for business brochures and venue information.

 ## Project Types
 ---
 Project types are a way to change what elements of [Projects](./../projects/overview) are available to each project.
 AdamRMS provides a “Full Project” by default which has all elements enabled.